-64. One authorisation for intrusive surveillance was granted in 2021 for the purpose of preventing or detecting serious crime (drug trafficking).
-Six property authorisations were granted in the same period all for the purpose of preventing or detecting serious crime (drug trafficking or money laundering).
-In all cases it was considered necessary and proportionate for the interferences to take place given what was to be achieved.
+64. There were no intrusive surveillance authorisations granted in 2022.
+Seven property authorisations were granted in the same period all for the purpose of preventing or detecting serious crime (drug trafficking or money laundering).
+In all cases it was properly considered necessary and proportionate for the interferences to take place given what was to be achieved.
 Collateral intrusion and the associated plans to mitigate its risks were carefully considered and planned for in each case.